kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

     - Navigate to Dashboards :: Manage.
 Click the Import button, and then copy the contents of the included config-grafana.json file into the window.
 Click Import again to complete the import process.

-    *Note that the "Connections/SSL TPS" and "CPU/Memory" panels may take additional time to populate.*
+    *Note that the "Connections/SSL TPS" and "CPU/Memory" panels may take additional time to populate.
+This is expected behavior.*

 1. **Generate SSL Orchestrator Traffic**<br />
 Generate traffic and observe summary log and metric information pouring into the Grafana dashboard.